 - 1" piece of ginger minced

 - Yogurt (to make the batter)

 - Preheat oven to 200 C / 400 F and line a baking tray with parchment or aluminium foil.

-- Lay the okra on the baking tray in a single layer and sprinkle over any remaining spice mix from the bowl.
-Bake for 30 - 35 minutes, turning it once halfway through.
-Keep an eye on it after about 20 minutes to ensure that it doesn’t darken too quickly.
+- Lay the okra on the baking tray in a single layer.
+Bake for 25 mins one the first side, then flip and bake again for 15-20 mins.
+Keep an eye on it after about 15 minutes to ensure that it doesn’t darken too quickly.
 Serve immediately.